 So, it appears to be inarguable now that this happened: My very own beautiful Children of Time has won the Clarkes this year.
 Please do tune in to those stalwarts Barry and Dave at Geek Syndicate, here, for a skipthrough of the ceremony itself, including my horribly garbled acceptance speech and a spectacularly rabbit-in-headlamps interview after. […]

-Casting Call : The Tiger and the Wolf - one month ago
+Casting Call : The Tiger and the Wolf - 2 months ago

 The paperback edition of The Tiger and the Wolf is now on the shelves, and so I’m following my own recent tradition of dream-casting the not-at-all-happening movie of the film.Shadows of the Apt and Children of Time, would have difficulty translating to screen, I think – the former because of the high-concept axioms of the fantasy work, […]

-Does Whatever a Spider Might - one month ago
+Does Whatever a Spider Might - 2 months ago

 Spiderlight is out today!
 And getting some very nice reviews, for which I and all the little spiders are properly grateful.
 The book gets a mention in Leah Schnelbach’s “fiction’s greatest spiders” article here (can you believe someone beat me to that article?), I sneak into Barnes & Noble’s new release list (along with Emma Newman’s new Split […]